Intermittent percolation and the scale-free distribution of vegetation clusters: Individual-snapshot properties of the temporally heterogeneous model

-We have just shown that our model equipped with temporal disorder is able to reproduce scale-free cluster-size distributions without the need of careful fine tuning to a threshold point, i.e. clusters of largely different scales emerge in a rather robust way for a broad range of parameter values.
-Nevertheless, in order to compare with empirical observations, an important caveat remains.
-The results obtained so far correspond to ensemble averages where many different realizations of the system are considered and averages are performed over many different times in the steady state, with the only restriction that the value of the control parameter $\bar{p}$ is kept constant.
-On the other hand, empirically measured exponents of vegetation-patch-size distributions correspond to single snapshots of the (unknown) ecological dynamics.
+We have shown that the contact process equipped with temporal disorder exhibits scale-free cluster-size distributions without the need of careful fine tuning to a threshold point.
+Nevertheless, in order to be able to make a more direct comparison with empirical observations, an important caveat remains.
+The results obtained so far correspond to \emph{ensemble averages}, where many different realizations of the system --e.g. at different times-- are considered together with the only restriction of a fixed $\rho$ value.
+However, empirically measured exponents of vegetation cluster-size distributions are determined for individual ``snapshots''.

-To bridge this gap, we also computed the statistics of individual (or ``instantaneous'') snapshots within our model.
-In other words, we performed a set of simulations of the model for diverse values of $\bar{p}$ and took instantaneous pictures of the system configuration in the steady state.
-For each of such snapshots we compute its overall density and measure the cluster-size distribution (histogram).
-Obviously, these distributions --not being ensemble averaged-- are much noisier than those reported above.
-Eye inspection of Figure \ref{Snapshot1} already reveals that the cluster-size distribution of an individual snapshot --even for a density far away from the percolation threshold, $\rho=0.3$ in this case-- is broadly distributed and can be fitted as a power-law (straight line in the double-logarithmic plot).
+To bridge this gap, we computed the statistics of individual or ``instantaneous'' snapshots within our model.
+In other words, we performed a set of simulations of the model for diverse (homogeneously sampled) values of $\bar{p}$ and took instantaneous pictures of the system configuration at the steady state.
+For each of such snapshot, $j$, we computed its overall density and measured its associated cluster-size distribution (histogram), $P_j(s)$. \neww{Obviously, these distributions --not being ensemble averaged-- are much noisier than their ensemble-averaged counterparts.} However, simple eye inspection of Figure \ref{Snapshot1}B already reveals that the cluster-size distribution of an instance, for an individual snapshot, can span over a large range of cluster sizes, and can, in fact, be fitted by a power-law, even for a density far away from the percolation threshold (such as $\rho=0.3$ in this example).